davidrobertbrt/am4-gigabyte-ec-firmware-update-tool-guide-4dimm/README.md

 ## Description

 This repo contains a guide on solving 4 DIMM DRAM problems on X370 / X470 / B350 / B450 / etc..
 AM4 motherboards from Gigabyte.
-This solved my issue of crashing while using 4 DIMMs on a Ryzen 5700x processor and Ryzen 3600.
+This solved my issue of crashing while using 4 DIMMs on a Ryzen 5000 series processor and Ryzen 3000 series.

 ## Prequisite